 Well, when I was working on my Lamb Rogan Josh recipe, I decided I would have a bash at making my own pilau rice and do you know what I discovered?
 It’s really easy peasy to make at home, even more delicious than the shop bought stuff…and, even better, my kids love Mummy’s homemade pilau rice too (phew!).

-To develop my perfect pilau rice recipe I scoured the internet for inspiration…and do you know what…there are about a million interpretations of pilau rice!
-So I set about picking and choosing the elements I really like and focusing on spices that I have in the cupboard and I’m really pleased with the result…it definitely tastes like pilau rice, delicate and aromatic, and it tastes so great with my curries.
-It’s the perfect partner to my Lamb Rogan Josh, which I shared with you on Tuesday, but it would also go fantastically with my Quick Chicken Curry or my Easy Chicken Korma.
+To develop my perfect pilau rice recipe I scoured the internet for inspiration…and do you know what?
+There are about a million interpretations of pilau rice!
+So I set about picking and choosing the elements I really like and focusing on spices that I actually have in the cupboard and I’m really pleased with the result…it definitely tastes like pilau rice…delicate and aromatic, and it tastes so great with all my curries.
+It’s the perfect partner to my Lamb Rogan Josh, which I shared with you on Tuesday, but it would also go fantastically with my Leftover Roast Beef Curry, my Easy Chicken Jalfrezi or my Easy Chicken Korma.

-- 25g butter (you can use ghee or 3 tablespoons olive oil if you prefer)
+- 25 g butter (you can use ghee or 2 tablespoons of olive oil, if you prefer)

 - 2 cloves